maplelm/SSHColony/README.md

-# Term-rpg-rs
+# SSH Colony

-Term-rpg-rs is ment to be a colony simulation game a lot like Dwarf fortress with the twist of the worlds being much more hostile and I want to put the enphisis on combat and survival more so then casual building and story telling.
+SSH Colony is ment to be a colony simulation game a lot like Dwarf fortress with the twist of the worlds being much more hostile and I want to put the enphisis on combat and survival more so then casual building and story telling.